MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-desktop.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 Removes the Internet Explorer icon from the desktop and from the Quick Launch bar on the taskbar.

 This setting does not prevent the user from starting Internet Explorer by using other methods.